raycast/extensions/extensions/git-buddy/README.md

 # Git Buddy

 An opinionated, AI-powered Git assistant for commit messages, PR descriptions, and branch management tasks.
-You can configure the repository path, target branch, and AI model for generating content.
+You can configure the repository path, base branch, and AI model for generating content.

 ## Commands